Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Introduction

-Our paper aims to develop a continuous-time RL method for jump-diffusion models under Tsallis entropy.
-Traditional RL framework often relies on Shannon entropy to quantify uncertainty and incentivize the exploration. \cite{tsallis1988possible} offers a generalization of Shannon entropy that provides greater flexibility and robustness to handle learning tasks with diverse policy distributions especially for the purpose of concentrated sample actions.
-Unlike Shannon entropy, which is limited to handling decision problems related to Gaussian distributions, Tsallis entropy is superior in scenarios with prevalent non-Gaussian, heavy-tailed behavior, on compact support.
-As a direct consequence, the sampled actions are more concentrated in certain regions such that some extreme decisions can be avoided during the learning procedure.
-By adjusting the specific parameter, Tsallis entropy can be tuned to different types of systems, offering greater flexibility in managing uncertainty and incentivizing exploration in RL. \cite{lee2018sparse,lee2019tsallis} study a class of Markov decision processes (MDP) with Tsallis entropy maximization. \cite{donnelly2024exploratory} recently investigate the optimal control in models with latent factors where the agent controls the distribution over actions by rewarding exploration with Tsallis entropy in both discrete and continuous time.
-Our paper contributes to the literature by incorporating Tsallis entropy into the theoretical foundation for continuous-time q-learning.
+In contrast, the present paper aims to develop a continuous-time q-learning method for jump-diffusion models with state-dependent intensity under Tsallis entropy. \cite{tsallis1988possible} proposes a generalization of Shannon entropy that provides greater flexibility and robustness to handle learning tasks with diverse policy distributions especially for the purpose of concentrated sample actions.
+Particularly, Tsallis entropy is superior in scenarios with prevalent non-Gaussian, heavy-tailed behavior, on the compact support.
+As a direct consequence, the sampled actions are more concentrated in certain regions such that some extreme and risky decisions can be avoided during the learning procedure (see \citealt{mertikopoulos2016learning,chow2018path}).
+By adjusting its index parameter, Tsallis entropy regularization can turn the learned optimal policy into different types, offering greater flexibility in managing uncertainty and incentivizing exploration in RL. \cite{lee2018sparse,lee2019tsallis} study a class of Markov decision processes (MDP) with Tsallis entropy maximization. \cite{donnelly2024exploratory} recently investigate the optimal control in models with latent factors where the agent controls the distribution over actions by rewarding exploration with Tsallis entropy in both discrete and continuous time.